arcus-azure/arcus.messaging/docs/preview/02-Features/02-message-handling/01-service-bus.md

                 // Specifies the amount of messages that will be eagerly requested during processing.
                 // Setting the PrefetchCount to a value higher then the MaxConcurrentCalls value helps maximizing
-                // throughput by allowing the MessagePump to receive from a local cache rather then waiting on a
+                // throughput by allowing the message pump to receive from a local cache rather then waiting on a
                 // service request.
                 options.PrefetchCount = 10;